 Touching One Piece And Moving A Different Piece

 Once you touch a piece with the intention to move then you are supposed to move that piece only.
 This is known as the touch move rule.

-If you make a different move from the piece you touched then that move is considered to be illegal move.
+If you make a different move from the piece you touched, then that move is considered to be an illegal move.

 I have already written an article Why Do Chess Players Touch The Pieces?
 (Explained) in which I have discussed the touch move rule and all other related things in detail.
 You can check that out for further reference.

 Using Two Hands To Make A Move